-Making a website requires a substantial upfront time investment, and it can take a few months to start earning income.
+Making a website requires an upfront time investment, and it can take a few months to start earning income.

-Websites don’t require lots of cash to start, making them an easy hobby to monetize.
+Fortunately, websites don’t require lots of cash to start.
+This makes them an easy hobby to monetize.

-Mailbox money is a terrific way to earn a steady income with minimal ongoing effort.
-Pursuing multiple income streams can help you earn passive income in any market cycle.
+Mailbox money is a terrific way to earn residual income with minimal ongoing effort.
+Pursuing multiple income streams can make wealth-building easier in any market cycle.

 If you have long-term money goals, start any of these passive income ideas today to give your investments more time to grow.